Arimoro2020/Natural-Language-Processing-NLP-with-Disaster-Tweets/README.md

 Feature Engineering: Two new features were created from the tweets, namely text(tweet) length and percentage of punction in tweet.
-A third feature, which is a cross feature of the tweet lenth and the percentage punctuation was also created.
+A third feature, which is a cross feature of the tweet length and the percentage punctuation was also created.